mallamandilcoding/calculatorjs/README.md

-# calculatorjs
+# calculator
-a calculator from html,css and javascript
+a simple calcultor using javascript html css